theglennewman/glens-stuff/notes/rust.md

 - but the downside to setting this to /tmp/ is that every cargo project builds into these dirs... so I imagine weirdness can happen if this doesn't get cleaned upgit sta

 ## statements vs expressions
-Oh my gosh this is wild...

-Rust is "expression-based"
+Rust is "expression-based."
+This will take some getting used to:
 * statements => instructions that perform an action, do not return a value
 * expressions => evaluate to a resulting value